MarinaPanchenko12345/FinalProject/README.md

 - Headphones
 - Smartwatches

-**_Installation_**
+## Installation

 Follow these steps to set up and run the project:

 1. **Clone the repository:**
-   Create a folder and open the terminal ,use Git to clone the repository to your local machine: git clone git clone https://github.com/MarinaPanchenko12345/FinalProject
+   Create a folder and open the terminal ,use Git to clone the repository to your local machine: git clone git clone `https://github.com/MarinaPanchenko12345/FinalProject`

-   Alternatively, you can download the repository as a ZIP file directly from GitHub: git clone https://github.com/MarinaPanchenko12345/FinalProject
+   Alternatively, you can download the repository as a ZIP file directly from GitHub: git clone `https://github.com/MarinaPanchenko12345/FinalProject`
    On the repository's GitHub page, click the Code button, then select Download ZIP.
    After downloading, extract the ZIP file to your local machine.

 2. **Create a `.env` in the `backend` directory:**
-   Use the .env.example file as a template and add the required environment variables to your .env file.
+   Use the .env.test file as a template and add the required environment variables to your .env file.
+   If you need test credentials, feel free to contact me at `marishka100281@gmail.com.`

    ````##Enviroment##
    NODE_ENV="development"
    PORT=9898

    ##Mongo##
-   ATLAS_DB_URL="mongodb+srv://your-username:your-password@clusternodejs.x8ooh.mongodb.net/project-node-js?retryWrites=true& w=majority&appName=ClusterNodeJs"
-   MONGO_DB_URL="mongodb://127.0.0.1:27017/project-node-js"
+   ATLAS_DB_URL="mongodb+srv://your-username:your-password@your-cluster.mongodb.net/"
+   MONGO_DB_URL="mongodb://127.0.0.1:27017/digitalgalaxy"

    ##Authentication##
-   JWT_SECRET="your-jwt-secret"
-   GOOGLE_CLIENT_ID="your-google-client-id"
-   GOOGLE_CLIENT_SECRET="your-google-client-secret"
+   JWT_SECRET="ProjectNode3104578&%vvv%dd#2147"
+   GOOGLE_CLIENT_ID="your_google_client_id"
+   GOOGLE_CLIENT_SECRET="your_google_client_secret"

    ##Session##
-   SESSION_SECRET="your-session-secret"
+   SESSION_SECRET="yoursecureandrandomstring0987654321!"

+   ## Email ##
+   EMAIL_USER="your-email-user"
+   EMAIL_PASSWORD="your-email-password"

    ##Email##
-   EMAIL_USER="your-email-user"
-   EMAIL_PASSWORD="your-email-password"```
+   EMAIL_USER="digitalgalaxy.project@gmail.com"
+   EMAIL_PASSWORD="bngc ebxm ahqr gggd"```
    ````

    **Use`NODE_ENV="development"`for the local MongoDB Compass database or`NODE_ENV="production"`for connecting to MongoDB Atlas.**